 After their presentations on the state of clinical training in Africa (30 min each), we will break into smaller groups to discuss the question: How can we improve collaboration in the training of PHC clinicians in Africa?

-Register here to join us.
 These workshops will be accredited for continuing medical education (CME)/continuing professional development (CPD) across many African countries.
 There will also be English/French/Portguese translators available.
 Join AfroPHC to get involved.
+See slides and recording below.